Kim Avis

-Kim Avis (also known as Vince Avis, Kem Avis, Ken Gordon-Avis, Kim Gordon and Cameron MacGregor) is a British musician and market trader who fled from Scotland to the United States before faking his own death.
-He was extradited back to Scotland, where he was convicted of sexual abuse offences, including rape.
-His case was the subject of a BBC documentary, and podcast.
+Kim Avis (also known as Vince Avis, Kem Avis, Ken Gordon-Avis, Kim Gordon and Cameron MacGregor) is a British punk rock musician and market trader who fled from Scotland in February 2019 to the United States before faking his own death later that month.

+In 2021, Avis was extradited back to Scotland, where he was convicted of sexual abuse offences, including rape.
+He was sentenced to 12 years for his sex crimes, and three years for matters relating to his failing to appear in court.

+His case was the subject of a BBC documentary and podcast.